dmyTRUEk/.dotfiles/README.md

 - `lock screen`: fix bind: win+esc(physically esc, but caps in os) presses caps, so password then is capsed
 - `systemd`?: internet sometimes don't work
 - `sway-relative-keyboard-rs`, `systemd`: even though it is systemd service, it sometimes stops, why?
-- `? sway`: make meta+shift+enter terminal be in scratchpad by default
+- `sway`?: make meta+shift+enter terminal be in scratchpad by default